Social Media Influencer & Fighter

-Chaz: Like, for real, it was that good, and entertaining too.
-Like
+Chaz: Like for real, it was that good and entertaining too.

 Garrett: It is.

-Chaz: Like, it’s not just all information.
-It’s not just like, okay, let me go sit down and learn real quick.
-Like, its not even like that
+Chaz: Like it is by, it’s not just all information.
+It’s not just like, “Okay, let me go sit down and learn real quick.”
+Like it’s not even like that.

 Garrett: It’s funny.
 Like I honestly laugh out loud sometimes and then I learned something.

+Yeah.
 Um, the second real, um, like I said, transparency is powerful.
-Like people, it takes more strength to show your scars than to hide them.
-And cause also it’s healthier just show your scars because then it not only helps you heal because they need to be exposed in order to heal, like your wounds that need to be exposed in order to heal, but other people seeing your scars, you can help them be more transparent and real as well.
+Like people, it takes more strength to show your scars and to hide them and cause also is healthier.
+Just show your scars because then it not only helps you heal because they need to be exposed in order to heal, like your wounds that need to be exposed in order to heal, but other people seeing your scars, you can help them be more transparent and real as well.

-Um, yeah, that’s, that’s a very powerful thing to do.
+Chaz: Um, yeah, that’s, that’s a very powerful thing to do.
 It’s not like talking about talking about your emotions and whatever.
-Like emotion, scars, wounds, whatever.
-Trauma from the past.
-It’s not,
+Like emotion, scars, wounds, whatever, trauma from the past.
+It’s not…

 Garrett: We shouldn’t repress those emotions.

-Garrett: Yeah, It doesn’t matter what your gender is or isn’t, but it’s like, expression,
+Garrett: Yeah.
+It doesn’t matter what your gender is or isn’t, but it’s like expression and vulnerability.

 Garrett: Those are healthy.

 Chaz: Yeah.
-And it’s crazy cause people don’t want to do it, and think it’s like just a weak thing to do.
-But if you really think about it when people open up, even, like I’ve seen like, even the hardest, the people you think you are like the hardest, toughest guys will appreciate that too ,
+And it’s crazy because people don’t want to do it and think it’s like just a weak thing to do.
+But if you really think about it when people open up, even like I’ve seen like even the hardest, the people you think you are like the hardest, toughest guys will appreciate that too.

 Garrett: Oh, for sure.